Budgeting for a baby

 Getting financially ready for a new arrival

-Starting a family is an exciting time in anyone’s life.
-A new arrival not only brings complete joy, but an entirely new set of responsibilities and financial outgoings.
+Starting a family is an exciting milestone in anyone’s life.
+A new arrival will bring complete joy, but at the same time, entirely new set of responsibilities and financial outgoings.
 If you’re expecting a baby or planning on starting a family soon, you’ve probably already considered the impact it will have on your lifestyle.
-From the sleepless nights to the dirty nappies, life will never be the same again.
 But have you considered the financial implications of becoming a parent?

-To give you a bit of a head start, we’ve pulled together our top five areas to help you plan your finances when a baby’s on the way.
+To give you a head start, we’ve put together our top five tips to help you plan your finances when a baby’s on the way.

 As outgoings rise, income drops